 The FFF app uses satellite data and a new generation of flood-modelling techniques based on meteorological and hydrological tools to accurately predict the area and extent of possible flooding two and half hours before they occur; alerting residents to take appropriate precautions.

-The technology has been lauded as a good early warning system, especially while considering the high tendency of flooding in urban areas where increased and unplanned housing and construction has resulted in high proportion of paved or impervious areas, encroachment on waterways, inadequate drainage systems and improper waste disposal – the major causes of flooding.
+The technology has been lauded as a good early warning system which is a one of a kind development in Africa which would help the nation prepare for disasters such as flooding, especially while considering the high tendency of it occurring in urban areas where increased and unplanned housing and construction has resulted in high proportion of paved or impervious areas, encroachment on waterways, inadequate drainage systems and improper waste disposal – the major causes of flooding.

 In addition to the flood forecasting app, NADMO also developed flood vulnerability maps which will help to identify and track localities with high grounds and low grounds prone to floods in the country.
 The maps are for the current situation at the time and projected risk in 2050, and also provide a general overview of the areas that are prone to flooding from rainfall and can be used to assist in development planning.

 A flash flood is a rapid flooding of geomorphically low-lying areas such as washes, rivers, dry lakes and basins.
 Flash floods usually occur within minutes or hours of excessive rainfall, thunderstorm, hurricane, tropical storm, a dam or levee failure, or a sudden discharge of water from melted ice jam.

 Some of the immediate effects of flash floods include rip off of trees, destruction of buildings and bridges, catastrophic mud slides, submerging of lands, lives and properties by water, mud or a large mass of debris, etc. During flash floods rapidly rising floodwaters can attain heights exceeding 10 m (~30 ft).